antonioberben/fieldctl/README.md

 In a Linux OS with some flavours of k8s (kind, k3s, k0s), these actions can take a small period of time.

-In a MacOS, you might need to create a VM, making the repetitive process a time consumer (1 minute  each time can be quite annoying)
+In a MacOS, you might need to create a VM, making the repetitive process a time consumer (a couple of minutes each time can kill you patience)

-The solution can be to leverage several tools (kima VM, vcluster, metallb).
+The solution can be to leverage several tools (lima VM, vcluster, metallb).
 But that is too much work.

 This CLI helps on making easy to create a VM with a k8s cluster (k3s) and deploy vclusters.